suddjian/alpaca-cli/README.md

 Good when you want to trade inconspicuously (at work, at school, in a boring meeting), or if you're just a nerd like me.

+## Warning

+_You_ are responsible for your Alpaca account, and for using this software responsibly.
+Make sure that you know what a command will do before you run it.
+This tool is currently being developed only for my own personal use and amusement, and is distributed in the hope that others might find it interesting.
+It does not come with safety features and has no guarantees of correctness.

 ## Installation

 Make sure you have [Node.js](https://nodejs.org/) installed,